Pragadeeshwaran15/Fetch-task/README.md

 # Fetch-task
-Here I Created webpage that shows restcountries information API by using fetch method
+Here I Created webpage that shows restcountries information API by using fetch method and Weather information API